Volunteer in NYC: How to Give Back Across Manhattan, Brooklyn, and Queens

 646-412-0600

-Along with other activities, they promote more food being used and less wasted.
-City Harvest offers volunteer opportunities for both adults and youth.
+City Harvest’s farmers market-style distribution centers provide fresh produce to those in need across all five boroughs of the city.
+Headquartered in Brooklyn, along with other activities, they promote more food being used and less wasted.
+City Harvest offers volunteer opportunities in NYC for both adults and youth.

 Gallop NYC – Prospect Park

-Prospect Park, corner of Canton Ave. & Coney Island Ave
+Prospect Park, corner of Canton Ave. & Coney Island Ave.

 855-925-5661

-Citymeals On Wheels – Across Queens
+Citymeals On Wheels – Multiple Locations

 212-687-1234